Decorating Using Old Windows

 Sometimes you don't even need to do anything to showcase pretty, classic windows.
 Here, an original wall was left in place so the old windows could shine through to a new addition.
 The leaded glass provides an extra element of beauty to the country-chic room.
+Use this old window art as inspiration for other old window crafts.
 Follow the trend, and convert an antique decorative piece into an old-window coffee table.
 Or find several tall old windows and use hinges to string them together, turning the group into an old-window room divider.

 Antique Window Mirror

 Don't forget that panes from windows can be removed.
-The panes of this old frame were replaced to create an antique window mirror.
+The panes of this old window frame project were replaced to create an antique window mirror.
+Get antique-finished mirror or do DIY mercury glass for an aged look.
 This window frame idea is just one of many that involves replacing the glass.
 Add chalkboards in place of glass panes for a twist on this classic decor idea, or place corkboard within the spaces for your office reminders.

 The beauty of stained glass can be yours without installing colored windowpanes.
 When you find a stained-glass window, hang it over a sunny window in your home, like the one here, to let light stream through and color your kitchen—creating its own old-window art.
 Another popular place for the stained-glass look is around the panes of the front door or small windows in the bathroom.